Improving the accuracy of nearest-neighbor classification using principled construction and stochastic sampling of training-set centroids: Image recognition via nearest-neighbor classification

 \item Let the largest virtual overlap between symbol $S^\theta$ and any memory be with memory $M^\beta$. \begin{enumerate} \item If $S^\theta$ is currently stored in $M^\beta$ then no action is necessary. \item If $S^\theta$ is not currently stored in $M^\beta$, and $M^\beta$ is of the same type as $S^\theta$, then add $S^\theta$ to $M^\beta$: \beq \hat{M}_i^\beta \to \hat{M}_i^\beta+S_i^\theta; \quad N^\beta \to N^\beta+1. \eeq If $S^\theta$ is currently stored in a different memory $M^\alpha$ then remove $S^\theta$ from $M^\alpha$: \beq \hat{M}_i^\alpha \to \hat{M}_i^\alpha-S_i^\theta; \quad N^\alpha \to N^\alpha-1. \eeq If $S^\theta$ is not yet stored in a memory then \eq{sub} is not necessary. \item If $S^\theta$ and $M^\beta$ are of different type then $S^\theta$ has been misclassified.
 Create a new memory $M^\gamma$ equal to the symbol $S^\theta$ and of the same type: \beq \hat{M}_i^\gamma = S_i^\theta; \quad N^\gamma = 1; \quad T(M^\gamma) = T(S^\theta). \eeq If $S^\theta$ is currently stored in a different memory $M^\alpha$ then remove $S^\theta$ from $M^\alpha$ [per \eqq{sub}].
 If $S^\theta$ is not yet stored in a memory then step \eq{sub} is not necessary. \end{enumerate} \item Continue until we have considered all symbols in the batch.
 Return to 2 and pass through the batch in order again.
 Note the number of memory increases or symbol relocations that occur on each pass.
 If the number of each is zero then the algorithm is finished; if not, return to 2 and pass through the batch in order again. \end{enumerate}

-This algorithm produces a set of memories that correctly classifies, by direct (nearest-neighbor) comparison, each digit of the batch of symbols from which it is made.
+This algorithm produces a set of memories that correctly classifies, by nearest-neighbor classification, each digit of the batch of symbols from which it is made.
 All symbols from the batch are stored in a memory, and some memories contain many symbols.
 For a wide range of batch types and sizes we observed the algorithm to converge~\footnote{Occasionally we observed two symbols of the same type to shuffle repeatedly between two memories of the same type; at this point the algorithm can be terminated with no loss of accuracy.}.
-With batches made from the MNIST training set we observed a compression rate of almost an order of magnitude: the number of coarse-grained memories $N_{\rm CG}$ produced from a batch of $N$ symbols is typically $\approx 0.15N$ [\f{fig1}(b)].
+With batches made from the MNIST training set we observed a compression rate of about 6 or 7: the number of coarse-grained memories $N_{\rm CG}$ produced from a batch of $N$ symbols is typically $\approx 0.15N$ [\f{fig1}(b)].
 The CPU time taken for the algorithm to run scales roughly algebraically with $N$ [\f{fig1}(c)].

-Unless otherwise stated we made batches by drawing symbols without replacement from the training set, with frequencies designed to produce, on average, equal numbers of symbol types within the batch (symbol types in the training set are not equally numerous).
+We made batches by drawing symbols without replacement from the training set, with frequencies designed to produce, on average, equal numbers of symbol types within the batch (symbol types in the training set are not equally numerous).
 We picked at random a symbol $S^\theta$ from the training set.
-With probability $M_-/M_\alpha$ we moved that symbol to the batch.
-Here $\alpha = T(S^\theta)$ is the type of symbol $S^\theta$; $M_\alpha$ is the number of symbols of type $\alpha \in \{0,\dots,9\}$ in the training set prior to the move; and $M_- \equiv \min_\alpha M_\alpha$.
-If the move was successful then we reduced $M_\alpha$ by 1 and removed $S^\theta$ from the training set.
+With probability $x_-/x_\alpha$ we moved that symbol to the batch.
+Here $\alpha = T(S^\theta)$ is the type of symbol $S^\theta$; $x_\alpha$ is the number of symbols of type $\alpha \in \{0,\dots,9\}$ in the training set prior to the move; and $x_- \equiv \min_\alpha x_\alpha$.
+If the move was successful then we reduced $x_\alpha$ by 1 and removed $S^\theta$ from the training set.
 We then chose another symbol from the training set, and repeated the procedure until a given batch size was obtained.
-(When constructing many batches for use in parallel we allow each batch to draw from the entire training set, without replacement.)
+(When constructing many batches for use in parallel we allow each batch to draw from the entire training set independently, without replacement.)